PixllCreations/mini-comp-bot/README.md

 The `inputType` governs the kind of response the user is permitted to send.
 Buttons and Dropdown REQUIRE `options` since the studnets may only select from what you provide.
 Text and Image are open to how the student wants to respond.

 **Correct Answer:**
-If your mini comp has a correct answer, make sure to include the `correctAnswer` key in your competition object.
+If your mini challenge has a correct answer, make sure to include the `correctAnswer` key in your competition object.
 This is what the student's asnwers will be compared against.

 ## Using the Bot

-To use the bot you will send the following command in the channel you wish to send the mini comp to (a single command to send to multiple channels is coming soon).
+To use the bot you will send the following command in the channel you wish to send the mini challenge to (a single command to send to multiple channels is coming soon).
 Run the following command:

     /start {week #} {competition type}